tzelalouzeir/web-scraping_multipages/README.md

-#creating class for clearing if there is any gpu suggestion in pages
+#creating class for clearing if there is any GPU suggestion in pages
 class suggestion:
     def solve(self, nums):

-        # if has 3 GPU suggestion in 6 page (25 gpus first page + 3 suggestion =28, delete between 25-28)
+        # if has 3 GPU suggestion in 6 page (25 GPUs first page + 3 suggestion =28, delete between 25-28)
         if len(nums) == 168:
             del nums[25:28:1]                   #1 page
             del nums[50:53:1]                   #2 page